winterleitner/kontomanager-websms-client/README.md

-# Kontomanager Websms Client .NET 5
+# Kontomanager Websms Client .NET
-.NET 5 Client library that wraps the WebSMS functionality provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria.
+.NET Client library that wraps the WebSMS functionality provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria.

+# Installation

+Simply install the nuget package from [https://www.nuget.org/packages/KontomanagerClient](https://www.nuget.org/packages/KontomanagerClient) to your project.

 # Carrier Support
 The library was testet for: